Interpretation panels alongside the tracks bring the history of the Denniston township to life.

 Distance: 1.1 km

-Starting at the Brakehead, this 40 minute walk leads past 'The camp' Denniston's first settlement, and on to the Banbury Arch viewpoint, returning via the historic mine workshop site.
-Many relics from Denniston's past can be seen on this walk.
+Starting from the car park above the Brakehead, this walk leads to a viewpoint at the top of the famous Denniston incline, past Denniston’s first settlement ‘The Camp’ and on to the Banbury Arch (a drystone arch) viewpoint.
+It returns via the historic mine workshop site.
+You can see many relics from Denniston’s past on this walk.

 Time: 1 hr return

 A good gravel road behind Denniston (still used by coal trucks) leads to the start of the walkway that follows part of the cable-car rope road that carried coal from the mines to the top of the Denniston Incline.
 Relics include tunnels, foundations, a haulage winch and the country's best remaining example of a mine fanhouse.

 In an area rich in history, this walk follows an old pack track climbing steadily through varied forest of rātā, rimu and kahikatea to the abandoned Britannia gold mine.
 Here you’ll find a complete five-head quartz crushing battery with most of its ancillary equipment intact.

 To get to the track, travel 3 km north of Waimangaroa, turn off State Highway 67 on to O’Connor Road, and follow this road for 5 km to the car park and start of the track.

 Denniston is 18 km northeast of Westport.
 From Westport, follow SH67 north for 15 km.
 Turn right at Waimangaroa onto the road to Denniston.